Oppzippy/OpenSCQ30/docs/build-android.md

 - `./gradlew assembleRelease-x86`

 5. The apk can be found at `android/app/build/outputs/apk/release/app-release-unsigned.apk` for a universal apk or `android/app/build/outputs/apk/release-arm64-v8a/app-release-arm64-v8a-unsigned.apk` for example otherwise.

+#### With just:

+4. In the project root directory, run one or more of these commands:

+- `just build-android`: builds all of the following
+- `just build-android-universal`: builds a single apk supporting all of the following architectures
+- `just build-android-arm64-v8a`
+- `just build-android-armeabi-v7a`
+- `just build-android-x86_64`
+- `just build-android-x86`

+5. The apks can be found at `build-output/openscq30-android-*.apk`